TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ### Introduction
 In previous lessons, you learned about loops as well as arrays and hashes.
 You will soon discover that you'll have to do so much iterating (looping or repeating something several times) over collections as a developer that it will make you dizzy.

-**Enumerables** are a set of convenient built-in methods in Ruby that you can use on collections.
+**Enumerables** are a set of convenient built-in methods in Ruby that are included as part of both arrays and hashes.
 There are some iteration patterns that you'll find yourself doing again and again, such as transforming, searching for, and selecting subsets of elements in your collections.
 Enumerables were designed to make implementing these iteration patterns (and therefore your life as a developer) much, much easier.

 We will run through the enumerable methods that you will most commonly use and see out in the wild.
-This is certainly not an exhaustive list, so be sure to have a look at the [Ruby docs](https://ruby-doc.org/core-2.6/) to see what else [Enumerable](https://ruby-doc.org/core-2.6.1/Enumerable.html) offers.
+This is certainly not an exhaustive list, so be sure to have a look at the [Ruby docs](https://ruby-doc.org/core-2.6/) to see what else the [Enumerable module](https://ruby-doc.org/core-2.6.1/Enumerable.html) offers.

 For all of the examples throughout this lesson, feel free to follow along in irb or [repl.it](https://repl.it/languages/ruby) (an online REPL environment) to get a better feel for how they work.